Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Discussion

-These findings carry significant implications for AI development and governance.
+These findings have significant implications for AI development and governance.
 The assumption that optimizing for human-likeness is inherently risky, a view that has shaped much of the ethical discourse around conversational AI \citep{weidinger_ethical_2021, gabriel_ethics_2024}, requires qualification.
-Our evidence suggests that in mundane, non-sensitive interactions, humanlike design does not universally lead to the hypothesized harms of over-trust.
-This may open opportunities to safely improve user experience through anthropomorphic features in contexts where the risks are lower.
-At the same time, the significant effects observed in specific subgroups indicate that certain populations may indeed be more susceptible to anthropomorphic design cues.
-Rather than blanket restrictions or permissions, these findings support context-dependent, culturally informed governance frameworks that attend to the specific use case, the AI system's actual capabilities, and the characteristics of the user population.
+Our evidence suggests that in mundane, non-sensitive interactions, humanlike design did not produce the hypothesized harms of over-trust.
+This unlocks opportunities to improve user experience through anthropomorphic features in lower-risk contexts.
+Conversely, effects in specific subgroups indicate that certain populations may be uniquely susceptible to anthropomorphic design cues.
+Rather than blanket restrictions, these findings advocate for context-dependent, culturally informed governance frameworks that account for the interplay between use case, system capabilities, and user population characteristics.

-Several limitations warrant consideration when interpreting these findings.
-First, our study focused on mundane, non-sensitive conversations, a deliberate choice that ensures ecological validity for the everyday interactions that occur millions of times daily, but that may not generalize to high-stakes contexts.
+Several limitations warrant consideration.
+First, we focused on mundane, non-sensitive conversations—a deliberate choice ensuring ecological validity for the everyday interactions, but one that may not generalize to high-stakes contexts.
 The relationship between humanlike design and trust may differ substantially when users seek medical advice, financial guidance, or emotional support during a crisis.
-Second, we employed a text-based chatbot interface; voice-based or embodied AI systems may trigger different, and potentially stronger, anthropomorphic responses due to additional sensory cues.
-Third, all conditions used the same foundation model (GPT-4o), providing a stringent test but also limiting generalizability to other AI architectures.
-Finally, our cross-sectional design captured immediate responses; longitudinal studies would be needed to understand how relationships with AI develop over time and whether repeated exposure amplifies or attenuates the effects we observed.
+Second, we used a text-based interface; voice-based or embodied AI may trigger different—and potentially stronger—anthropomorphic responses.
+Third, all conditions used the same foundation model (GPT-4o), providing a stringent test but limiting generalizability to other models.
+Finally, our cross-sectional design captured immediate responses.
+Longitudinal research is needed to understand how human-AI relationships develop over time and whether repeated exposure amplifies or attenuates the effects we observed.